-The discussions I had there with fellow testers, managers and directors of engineering/testing were interesting.
+The discussions I had there with fellow testers, managers, and directors of engineering/testing were interesting.
 Well, not only interesting but insightful and with lots of ideas, concerns, observations to ponder upon.
 Out of the things we discussed, what held my attention the most was the growing concern of evaluation of testers in Agile teams.
-The evaluation can be for hiring or for their overall performance in team.
+The evaluation can be for hiring or for their overall performance in the team.

 What is the problem exactly?

-If you analyse the trend from State of Testing report, it is evident that with increasing Agile adoption, centralised testing units are mostly getting dissolved and testers are now reporting to Dev/Team leads.
+If you analyze the trend from State of Testing report, it is evident that with increasing Agile adoption, centralized testing units are mostly getting dissolved and testers are now reporting to Dev/Team leads.
 With this change of structure, hiring new testers and evaluating those in teams naturally becomes the responsibility of the Dev/Team leads.
 And this is where things start to get interesting.
 How?
 Let’s take a look:

-- Neither all of the leads come with prior experience of hands-on testing nor all are well versed with testing mindset and philosophy which is key differentiator between testers and programmers.
-The way programming excellence comes with deep understanding of programming concepts and ample hands-on experience of coding, it is quite natural that in order to understand testing better (so as to evaluate people for testing skills) one has to have equivalent expertise or at-least deep understanding of the subject.
+- Neither all of the leads come with prior experience of hands-on testing nor all are well versed with testing mindset and philosophy which is the key differentiator between testers and programmers.
+The way programming excellence comes with a deep understanding of programming concepts and ample hands-on experience of coding, it is quite natural that in order to understand testing better (so as to evaluate people for testing skills) one has to have equivalent expertise or at-least deep understanding of the subject.
 And this is something our industry is still lacking, unfortunately.

-But this situation is dragging us into bigger problem.
-We are giving too much importance to things that are just a part of big scheme of things that matter and contribute to software quality and teams’ overall ability to ship quality software, faster and frequently.
+But this situation is dragging us into a bigger problem.
+We are giving too much importance to things that are just a part of a big scheme of things that matter and contribute to software quality and teams’ overall ability to ship quality software, faster and frequently.

 One may argue that in an era of AI and advanced automation where every check can be easily automated, why do we need human testers at all?
-That’s interesting argument and before I explain why we are talking about it, I want you to have a look over the diagram below:
+That’s an interesting argument and before I explain why we are talking about it, I want you to have a look over the diagram below:

 - Time spent on back and forth of sending build for testing and deployment can be greatly reduced.
-Once tester is done with their testing, they can directly promote the build for deployment.
+Once the tester is done with their testing, they can directly promote the build for deployment.

 - Participating in production deployments and monitoring can certainly foster better collaboration and pairing between programmer and testers which has benefits of its own.